neutrons/data_workflow/docs/developer/architecture/communication_flows.rst

 The diagram shows the three post-processing steps that are available: autoreduction, cataloging of raw data in `ONCat <https://oncat.ornl.gov/>`_ and cataloging of reduced data in `ONCat <https://oncat.ornl.gov/>`_.
+Note that the sequence in the diagram is one possible workflow, but there are variations in the configured sequence and the steps included depending on the instrument.

 .. mermaid::